Employment Letter of Intent to Hire Contractor – Bait and Switch Protests

 - The Court may dismiss your case if you fail to meet this legal requirement.

-The letter of intent purpose in bid protest rules: When government contracting agencies, in the solicitation, ask for resumes as part of the RFP submission, they expect that the proposed employment letters of intent to hire for your proposed staff are people who will actually perform under the contract after the bidding process.
+When government contracting agencies, in the solicitation, ask for resumes as part of the RFP submission, they expect that the proposed employment letters of intent to hire for your proposed staff are people who will actually perform under the contract after the bidding process.

 The material representation helps the agency to properly evaluate your technical proposal by seeing valid commitment letter from the proposed employee.
 The selection board would focus more on the commitment from the intended employee via his or her signature.